sswahn/database/README.md

 ## Features
 - Simplified API to perform common operations like get, set, delete, and more.
-- Singleton pattern ensures only one database instance is used.
 - Default configurations for quick setup.

 ## Installation